Textile Bowl: History

 The rivalry game has been known as the Textile Bowl since 1981.
 The two universities are founding members of the Atlantic Coast Conference (ACC), and both have competed in the ACC's Atlantic Division since the conference initiated divisional play.
 The rivalry's name is derived from the fact that Clemson and North Carolina State have two of the largest university-level textile schools in the world, and from the textile industry's historic importance in the economic development of their respective states of South Carolina and North Carolina.

 The rivalry is usually considered good-natured due to how similar the two universities are in terms of mission, academics, and fans.
-The rivalry has been played annually since 1971.
+The rivalry was played annually from 1971 to 2019.

 In the days and weeks leading up to the game each year, both universities host special programs and events promoting each other's textile programs.
 In recent years, students from Clemson go on visits of the North Carolina State campus in Raleigh, NC and vice versa.